abiassi/abiassi/README.md

 I design, build, and ship AI products from 0 to 1: the kind that work for humans as well as for autonomous agents.

-Eight years as a PM (mobile, headless commerce, edtech), then I went hands-on.
+Eight years as a PM at Sweat Economy, Swell, and ubbu (mobile, headless commerce, edtech), then I went hands-on.
 Over the last couple of years at [Darkmatter](https://darkmatter.is) I've shipped five agent-first products end-to-end, from agent-driven translation to Darkmatter's Command Center.
 Most of that work lives in private and client repos, so here's where to actually see it:

 - [abiassi.com](https://abiassi.com): portfolio
 - [MassTranslate](https://masstranslate.ai): SEO translation SaaS; built the CLI for agent-driven generation and a reverse-proxy serving layer